Develop your application with the language and tools you want.

 JBoss services provide the powerful capabilities of JBoss Middleware as cloud based services on OpenShift.
 Developers can build applications, integrate with other systems, orchestrate using rules and processes, and then deploy across hybrid environments.

-The Marketplace provides users of OpenShift Online with self-service, on-demand provisioning of Add-on Services.
+The Marketplace provides users of Red Hat OpenShift Online with self-service, on-demand provisioning of Add-on Services.
 Add-ons are categorized generally into two areas, application services and devops services.
 For application services, common uses include data persistence, search, caching, messaging, and more.
 For devops services, Add-ons provide software lifecycle capabilities such as continuous integration and load testing.

 Everything you need to become an expert with OpenShift.